 Meetings of Regional Groups are being held back to back where they occur in the same region.

 For example, SG3RG-ARB is planning to hold its meetings back to back with the regional meetings for SG5 and SG2 in November 2015.
+SG3RG-AFR and SG17RG-AFR were held back to back in January 2016, together with a joint Bridging the Standardization Gap Training for SG Effectiveness.

 Action Item 44-15: TSB